-1. This document presents the justification for not providing a holding procedure as part of the design of the proposed Instrument Approach Procedures (IAP) for LEA

-2. The original designs for the IAP's included a hold.
+- 1. This document presents the justification for not providing a holding procedure as part of the design of the proposed Instrument Approach Procedures (IAP) for LEA - 2.
+The original designs for the IAP's included a hold.
 Subsequent feedback from stakeholders prompted a reappraisal of the need for a hold and in the light of this the single hold at LEGNU (now IAWP3) was removed.
-The following describes the rationale behind the decision, including the steps taken to mitigate against the risk of an event occurring.

-3. The majority of aircraft in scope for the IAP are CAT A, B & C business jets on private flights.
-The smaller number of CAT D aircraft envisaged will generally only arrive infrequently with special handling arrangements put in place well in advance.

-3. Arrivals to the procedure are sequenced and regulated by slots which are strictly enforced.
-[See Appendix 4 LEA Arrivals Slot Management]

-4. The maximum number of instrument arrivals per day is limited by the operational availability vs number of slots possible.
+The following describes the rationale behind the decision, including the steps taken to mitigate against the risk of an event occurring. - 3.
+The majority of aircraft in scope for the IAP are CAT A, B & C business jets on private flights. - 4.
+Arrivals to the procedure are sequenced and regulated by slots which are strictly enforced.
+[See Appendix 4 LEA Arrivals Slot Management] - 5.
+The maximum number of instrument arrivals per day is limited by the operational availability vs number of slots possible.
 The Change Sponsor estimates that demand likely to be in the order of 2 per day initially.
-The maximum is 11 per day in summertime and 8 in winter.

-5. No Hold Rational:
+The maximum is 11 per day in summertime and 8 in winter. - 6.
+No Hold Rational: